-4.4 Front Yard
+4.3 Front Yard

-- (a) As provided for in the District Schedule, variations in the front yard requirement may occur as follows: - (i) Where the site is less than 36.5 m in depth, the front yard may be reduced. - (ii) Where the site is more than 41 m (135 ft.) deep, the front yard may be required to be increased, to be more compatible with adjacent development. - (iii) On corner sites with multiple dwelling development, within 16 ft. of the exterior side property line the front yard of the new building may be reduced to 3.1 m (10 ft.). - (iv) To assist the retention of character buildings. - (b) The District Schedule permits porches on multiple dwellings to project up to 1.8 m (6 ft.) into the required front yard.
-When a development is located beside existing houses or duplexes, these projections should be located a minimum of 4.9 m (16 ft.) from the shared side property lines.
+- (a) As provided for in the District Schedule, variations in the front yard requirement may occur as follows: - (i) Where the site is less than 36.5 m.
+(119.7 ft.) in depth, the front yard may be reduced. - (ii) Where the site is more than 41 m (135 ft.) deep, the front yard may need to be increased, to be more compatible with adjacent development. - (iii) On corner sites with SH/D development, the front yard of the new building adjacent to a neighbouring house should maintain the required 4.9 m (16 ft.) front yard.
+However, the front yard of new buildings closer to the corner may be reduced to 2.4 m (8 ft.). - (iv) To assist the retention of character buildings. - (b) The District Schedule permits entries, porches and verandahs to project up to 1.8 m (6 ft.) into the required front yard.
+In SH/D developments, the location of projecting entries, porches and verandahs should consider the impact on neighbouring sites.
+A full 1.8 m (6 ft.) projection should be a minimum of 4.9 m (16 ft.) from the adjacent property line, while smaller projections may be closer.